top of page

 After a career in science and environmental journalism, Nanette embarked on a second career directing public outreach for a regional partnership coordinating the restoration of Tampa Bay.

-before retiring to the North Georgia mountains in 2021.
+Then she launched a third career running her own environmental communications business before retiring to the North Georgia mountains in 2021.
 An avid saltwater fly fisher and Pacific Northwest steelheader, she is going all-in on small-stream fishing for trout, with a lot of help and encouragement from GWFF members.

 Nanette is a former instructor for the Oregon Becoming an Outdoorswoman Fly Fishing Program, the former President of the Tampa Bay Fly Fishing Club and the current social media manager for the Rabun Trout Unlimited Chapter.